amkera/covid_symptom_tracker/README.md

 Usage:

-Run `rake db:mirgrate` from the command line after changing directories into this application.
+Run `rake db:migrate` from the command line after changing directories into this application.
 Run `shotgun` from the command line.
 Then you can go to your browser and type `localhost:9393` into your search bar and view the application.

 License: Copyright <2020> <amkera>